gbif/hp-ejt/about.md

 ---
 lang-ref: about
 title: European Journal of Taxonomy
-description: An open access journal for descriptive taxonomy for living and fossil eukaryotes
 background: /assets/images/placeholders/moss.jpg
 imageLicense: |
   None for this image, but it would normally go here.
 Markdown is allowed.